What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when facing a clogged toilet is to turn off the water supply valve in front of the toilet.
-This will ensure that there is no further water entering the tank during your are working to unblock it.
-The valve is normally situated near in the middle of the tank, on one side.
+The first thing you should do when you encounter a blocked toilet is shutting off the valve for water flow behind the toilet.
+This ensures that there is no further water entering the tank during your attempt to clear it.
+The valve usually is found near on the floor of your tank on one side.

-Hands must be protected against germs and bacteria present in your toilet by wearing rubber gloves prior using any tools for unclogging.
+Hands must be protected from potential bacteria or germs found in your toilet bowl with rubber gloves prior to using any tools that help in unclogging.

 Step 3: Use a plunger.